MrDave/star-burger/deployment/do_server/README.md

 After setting the project up, run `docker compose up`.
 This will build frontend files, collect static and launch Django backend via gunicorn.
 Use [deployment script](#deployment-script) for the first launch.

-The website can now be accessed at http://localhost:8000/ and admin panel at http://localhost:8000/admin/
+The website can now be accessed as per your usual server ip / domain settings.

 ### First launch
 When launching project for the first time, you need to migrate database and create new superuser (See below).